atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 1. Navigate to **`VPC`**.
 2. Select the VPC and review its details.
 3. Select `Subnets` in the left menu and review.
+By default, you will see 6 subnets.
 4. Select `Route Tables` and review.
+You will see one route table per subnet in addition to the VPC's main route table.
 5. Select `NAT Gateways` and review.
+With the default behavior of the CloudFormation template, a single NAT Gateway will be created.
 6. Select `Elastic IPs` and review.
-You should see one EIP allocated for each NAT Gateway.
+You will see one EIP allocated for each NAT Gateway.

 ## 9. Share Development VPC With Development OU